MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/README.md

 ## 📚 Background Review of Domain

-Media violence has been widely studied for its impact on emotional and behavioral responses.
-In reviewing the literature, we identified two major patterns worth exploring: one focused on **emotional desensitization**, and another centered around the **activism and civic engagement of Gen Z** — a generation deeply immersed in violent content from a young age.
+Media violence has been extensively studied for its effects on emotional and behavioral outcomes.
+Our literature review highlights two key areas of interest: the phenomenon of emotional desensitization, and the increasing engagement in activism and civic participation

 ---